Posted: 1/23/24 | January 23rd, 2024

 The Mexico City at Night tour is two hours of strolling the historical center streets and stopping to gawk at the lit-up architecture while learning about the history and culture of the area.
 Some of the popular sites you’ll see at night include the Zócalo, the city’s main cathedral, Templo Mayor, and the Torre Latinoamericano, a 44-floor skyscraper that is like the Mexico City version of the Empire State Building.
 It’s a great tour to get a taste of the night food scene in the city.

 If you want to get out of the city for the day, book a day trip to go hiking up a volcano.
-You’ll be shuttled to La Joya where you’ll walk the trails, learning about the flora and fauna of the area as you go.
-You’ll even see legendary Paso de Cortés, the spot where Spanish explorer Hernan Cortes and his army passed through on their way to the Aztec city of Tenochititian in 1519.
-Tours last a full 11-12 hours.
+The tour starts with pick-up at your accommodation, after which you’ll head outside of the city.
+Once there, you’ll walk the trails with a local experienced mountaineering guide, learning about the flora and fauna of the area as you go.
+You’ll even see legendary Paso de Cortés, the spot where Spanish explorer Hernan Cortes and his army passed through on their way to the Aztec city of Tenochtitlan in 1519.
+Tours last a full 11-12 hours and require a fair level of fitness as you’ll be hiking at altitude on uneven terrain.

 4. Lucha Libre Tour

-Lucha Libre is the term for professional wrestling in Latin America and, on this tour, you’ll learn all about this popular sport.
+Lucha Libre is the term for professional wrestling in Latin America, and on this tour you’ll learn all about this popular sport.
 The four-hour experience starts with a two-hour walking tour where your guide explains lucha libre culture.
 After that, you’ll spend a couple hours at an actual lucha libre event.
-During the match you’ll get to drink tequila and munch on chips and guacamole.
-And you’ll leave with your very own lucha libre mask.
+During the match, you’ll enjoy a mezcal tasting and munch on chips and guacamole.
+At the end, you’ll leave with your very own lucha libre mask.
 It’s one of my favorite experiences in the city.

 This three-hour guided tour takes you to some off-the-radar parts of town to marvel at the city’s best street art.
-You’ll learn about the history of the street street art scene, the political significance of most of the art, and discover out of the way neighborhoods you might not normally have visited.
-The tour also has some authentic street food stops so you get eat along the way.
+You’ll learn about the significance of the art and discover out of the way neighborhoods you might not normally have visited.
+The tour also includes a couple of stops at interesting architectural wonders of the city and ends with a snack at an authentic street food stall.
 Street art is big here and this is the best way to see a lot of it.
+Safely guided by experienced cyclists, you’ll cover a lot of ground yet at a comfortable pace so its manageable for all!

 A massive, sprawling city, Mexico City is an incredible destination that is really just one of the new hotspots in the world.
 Tourism here is growing by leaps and bounds.